Annual Review of Tenured and Tenure Track Faculty

 c. does not meet expectations; or

-7. The results of the review will be communicated in writing to the faculty member, his or her dean/chair equivalent, the Executive Vice President for Academic and Research Affairs and the President for review and appropriate action.
-Deans will provide annual reports to the EVPARA with a certification that all reviews have been conducted and a listing of those in categories C and D.
+7. The results of the review will be communicated in writing to the faculty member; his or her dean; chair/vice chair or equivalent; division director if appropriate; the Chief Academic Officer (CAO); and the President for review and appropriate action.
+Deans will provide a certification to the CAO that all reviews have been conducted and a listing of those in categories C and D, along with plans for improvement, no later than January 31st of the year after the year being reviewed.
+Any exceptions must be granted by the CAO upon a showing of a sufficient basis.

-8. Possible uses of the information contained in the report include the following:
+8. Possible uses of the information contained in the report and appropriate actions based on the report include the following:

 a.
 The evaluation may be used to determine salary recommendations, nomination for awards, or other forms of performance recognition.